Advancing paediatric surgery through education and research

 New members will be elected by the Council.
 The names of candidates, duly proposed, must be sent to the Honorary Secretary at least two months before a Council Meeting.

-An annual subscription determined by the Council will be paid by ordinary, overseas and associate members on 1st January, pro rata from the date of their election to Membership of the Association, for their first year or part thereof, and annually on the 1st of January thereafter.
+An annual subscription determined by the Council will be paid by ordinary, overseas and associate members on joining and annually thereafter.

 The Council of the Association will consist of:

 Ten Overseas Members elected by Council

 The Council will meet twice a year.
 One meeting will take place during the Annual Meeting of the Association.
 The second meeting will take place during the winter meeting of the Association.
 In matters of great importance an Extra-ordinary meeting of the Council may be called by the Executive Committee.

 The day-to-day business of the Association will be conducted by the Executive Committee; this will consist of seven members including the President, the immediate Past-President or the President-Elect and the Honorary Secretary and Honorary Treasurer.
 One of the directly elected members, rather than those sitting ex officio, will practice in Southern England or Wales, one in the Midlands or the North of England and one in Scotland or Ireland.

 The President will be elected at the Annual Council Meeting the year before the President is due to take office; the President will normally hold office for two years, but no longer, and will hand over office at the end of the second Annual Meeting.
 The President will serve on the Executive Committee for four years, one year as President-Elect, two years as President and one year as Past-President.